-Chronic inflammation or swelling can cause a large number of symptoms and diseases.
-Persistent or recurrent joint pain, hypothyroidism, multiple sclerosis, diabetes, heart disease, cancer, dementia, and Alzheimers all have inflammation as a common underlying cause.
-Red meat has been singled out by the media and mainstream dietary sources (national food guides and arthritis societies) as a food to limit or avoid for three reasons: It promotes cancer, high cholesterol, and inflammation.
+Chronic inflammation or swelling can cause persistent or recurrent joint pain.
+Red meat has been singled out by the media and mainstream dietary sources (national food guides and arthritis societies) as a food to limit or avoid.
 This is the second article in a series on red meat where we will focus on whether red meat really causes joint and inflammation or not.

 Direct studies on red meat and inflammation

 There are two controlled trial studies showing eating red meat does not increase inflammation (inflammatory blood markers).
 One of the studies showed that replacing carbohydrates (bread, pasta, rice, potatoes, and breakfast cereals) with red meat actually decreased inflammation.
 (1) The other study showed that a diet high in red meat versus a diet high in oily fish (food high in anti-inflammatory omega-3 fatty acids) showed no marked difference in inflammation.
 (2) What these studies suggest is that eating red meat is no more inflammatory than other meats and likely less inflammatory than eating carbohydrates.

 Eating red meat is no more inflammatory than other meats and likely less inflammatory than eating carbohydrates.